webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Examples: `target: "node14"` `target: ["web", "es2020"]`

-This is a simple way to provide webpack all the information it needs to determine:
+This enables us to provide webpack all the information it needs to determine:

 - chunk loading mechanism, and
 - supported syntax like arrow functions